 Stretching the Major Muscle Groups

-If Barcelona's soccer players, some of the best players in the world, stretch out before each training sesssion you should too.
-Yes, to make sure you come through practice healthly and strong and don't pull any muscles, it's a good idea to get the blood flowing with a bit of movement and stretch the major muscle groups.
+If Barcelona's soccer players, some of the best soccer players in the world, stretch out before each training sesssion you should too.
+Yes, to make sure you come through practice healthly and strong and don't pull any muscles, it's a good idea to get the blood flowing with a bit of movement and stretch the major muscle groups before you start kicking the ball around.
+Plus, it's also good to do a light warm down jog after training and some additional stretching of areas of your body that feel tight.

 • Hamstrings: Hang down and try to reach your toes; don’t push it.
 Keep legs and back straight.
 Just go down to a comfortable level for your body and then push a bit more after a few tries.
 You can also do this sitting down.
 Stretch your legs together in front of you and try to touch your toes.
 Then with your legs apart, touch your right toe with your right arm (ultimately aim to bring your head to your knee) and then switch sides.